This notice explains how we will process your personal information.

 3. Functional Cookies

-Functional cookies are used to remember your preferences on our websites.
-This can be anything from remembering your city in a weather forecast or saving your username.
+Functional cookies are used to remember your preferences on our website.
+This can be for things like saving your username.

 You are not obliged to accept cookies and may modify your browser so that it will not accept cookies.
 The browser you use to surf the web not only allows you to see the cookies that you have got but also allows you to control their use.